xye7ei/gllc/README.md

 ([1, 1, 1], '2')
 ```

-# How lazy?
+# How to be lazy?

-One severe problem for using combinators pracically is that most language are *strict* when constructing data structures, that is, every argument for a operation must be evaluated before evaluating the operation.
+One big problem of using combinators in practice is that most languages are *strict* when constructing data structures, that is, every argument for a operation must be evaluated before evaluating the operation itself.

 For example, given the grammar:
 ```